 graphics justice), but the plot has little to do with the player and the gameworld rarely evokes the same sense of wonder the original Myst did.

-Exile Review Hints and Walkthrough Buy The Myst Trilogy
+Exile Review Walkthrough Buy The Myst Trilogy (Amazon affiliate link)

 I have to take my hat off to a game that can make itself this frightening without any blood or gore whatsoever.
 The